mactul/powermake/examples.md

 ## General Notes

+> [!WARNING]
-**Warning !** PowerMake calculate all paths from his own location, not the location where it is run.
+> PowerMake calculates all paths from its location, not the location where it is run.
-For example, `python ./folder/makefile.py` will do the same as `cd ./folder && python ./makefile.py`
+> For example, `python ./folder/makefile.py` will do the same as `cd ./folder && python ./makefile.py`

+> [!NOTE]
-**Note:** In this documentation, we often assume that your makefile is named `makefile.py`, it makes thing easier to explain.
+> In this documentation, we often assume that your makefile is named `makefile.py`, it makes things easier to explain.
 Of course, you can name your makefile the name you like the most.

 ## Simple C/C++ program without dependencies